lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ```
 We will fill empty cabin entries with `U`.
 Perhaps some areas of the boat were able to evacuate more easily than others.
 The boat hit the iceberg at 11:40pm so it is likely the passengers were inside their cabins at this time.

-Finally we will make a family_size attribute which takes gives the family size of each passenger:
+Finally, we will make a family_size attribute which gives the family size of each passenger:
 ```python
 # Function to define a person's family size
 def add_family(x):